 Display your cherished photos in antique frames.
 This is a quick day project perfect for a cold winter day.
 Simply remove or tape off the glass and paint away!
 Remove areas of paint with a damp cloth to create a weathered look.
 Finish with Dark Tung Oil to add a finished look with depth to your aged frame.

 5. Shabby Chic Dining Chairs

 Wooden spindle chairs or any wooden chair found at a thrift shop are the perfect candidates to create a shabby chic look.
 Lightly clean and sand the surface.
 You may need to apply a bonding agent if the chair has been previously painted.
 Create a colorful statement by painting each chair a different color.

-If you’d like more info about how to make your Real Milk Paint project a success, contact us today.
+If you’d like more info about how to make your milk paint project a success, feel free to contact us today.